vrun33/RISC-V-Processor/README.md

 ## Testing Codes

 The files `Name_exp.txt` contains the instruction with comments for understanding the code.
 The files `Name_Code.txt` contains the executable Byte addressed Hexadecimal Instructions.

-The code files are generated through the automated python script - `riscv_instruction_encoder.py` and the code file path is included in the `instruction_memory.v` for running that particular code.
+The code files are generated through the automated python script - `riscv_instruction_encoder.py`, which takes in the input (assembly instructions) `instructions.s`, and generates two outputs, first, the `hex_instructions.s`, which contains the assembly and corresponding hex instructions, and second, `executable.s` which contains instructions in hex **only**, such that each line is a byte of memory.

+The code file path is included in the `instruction_memory.v` for running it.

 ## Description of Test Cases